 What is NexGenT’s Network Engineering program?

 NexGenT’s Full Stack Network Engineering Program is designed to equip aspiring or current network engineers with real-world skills through hands-on, live training experience.
-In just 24 weeks, you’ll be a certified full-stack networking professional equipped with three certifications: Full-Stack Network Associate certification, Cisco Certified Network Associate (CCNA), and the Full-Stack Network Professional (FSNP) certification.
+In just 24 weeks, you’ll be a certified full-stack networking professional equipped with three awards: Full-Stack Network Associate award, Cisco Certified Network Associate (CCNA), and the Full-Stack Network Professional (FSNP) award.
 Each student will have rolled out three complete real-world based projects and will have their real-world skills verified via a live Skills Qualification Check.
 Once the training is completed, graduates work directly with our career services team to land a high-paying networking job.